lukepark327/onechain/README.md

 curl -X POST http://127.0.0.1:3001/stop
 ```

-# one-chain explorer
+# onechain explorer
 [![explorer](https://github.com/lukepark327/onechain/blob/master/images/explorer.png)](https://github.com/lukepark327/onechain-explorer)

 > Click on the image above to go to the `onechain-explorer` repo.

-A **`one-chain explorer`** is the front-end used to visualize the state of the blockchain.
-This blockchain explorer allows users to see the latest blocks and details about a particular block. one-chain already has multiple functions with HTTP (RESTful API) endpoints.
+A **`onechain explorer`** is the front-end used to visualize the state of the blockchain.
+This blockchain explorer allows users to see the latest blocks and details about a particular block. onechain already has multiple functions with HTTP (RESTful API) endpoints.
 So the web page calls those endpoints and visualizes the results.

 The full UI code is located in [lukepark327/onechain-explorer](https://github.com/lukepark327/onechain-explorer) repo.
 Vue.js and Vuetify are used.

 # License
-The one-chain project is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0), also included in our repository in the [LICENSE](https://github.com/lukepark327/onechain/blob/master/LICENSE) file.
+The onechain project is licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0), also included in our repository in the [LICENSE](https://github.com/lukepark327/onechain/blob/master/LICENSE) file.